havardh/master-project-report/_report/introduction.md

 ### The old fashion ###

-The current way of writing efficient code for a GPU is to use a low level language like C write kernels in a subset of the language and compiling them with a separate compiler in the case of CUDA and by linking to a library for OpenCL.
+The current way of writing efficient code for a GPU is to use a low level language like C, write kernels in a subset of the language and compiling them with a separate compiler in the case of CUDA and by linking to a library for OpenCL.